-Some courts of appeals required that partition and exchange agreements include an express intent by the parties to partition and exchange the subject property.
+Not all agreements between spouses will be construed as a partition and exchange agreement.
 See Pankhurst v.
 Weitinger & Tucker, 850 S.W.
-2d 726, 730 (Tex.App.-Corpus Christi 1993, writ denied) (ruling that a purported assignment by debtor husband to wife was not enforceable "partition or exchange agreement", where there was no indication in the written document that there was a joint agreement to partition or exchange any community property interest in the suit, and the assignment lacked the wife's signature); Collins v.
+2d 726, 730 (Tex.
+App.-Corpus Christi 1993, writ denied) (ruling that a purported assignment by debtor husband to wife was not an enforceable "partition or exchange agreement," where there was no indication in the written document that there was a joint agreement to partition or exchange any community property interest in the suit, and the assignment lacked the wife's signature); Collins v.
 Collins, 752 S.W.
 2d 636, 637 (Tex.
-App.-Fort Worth 1988, writ ref'd.) (holding that although in writing and signed by the parties, a joint income tax return which lists individual assets as a party's separate property is not sufficient to create a partition agreement due to lack of express intent.)
+App.-Fort Worth 1988, writ ref'd.) (holding that although in writing and signed by the parties, a joint income tax return which lists individual assets as a party's separate property is not sufficient to create a partition agreement due to lack of express intent).
+More recently, in Sims v.
+Sims, 2006 WL 2190639 (Tex.
+App.-Austin 2006) (mem. op.), an incarcerated husband signed an affidavit waiving certain interests in the wife's pension plan.
+The wife contended that this was a marital property agreement that satisfied the Family Code requirements.
+The court of appeals disagreed, holding that the affidavit was only signed by the husband, and thus, was not a marital property agreement.